KuchikiNamthip/KuchikiNamthip.github.io/_projects/ComSetting.md

 --------------
 ## Acknowledgment
-- I would like to acknowledge [Ming (Tommy) Tang](https://x.com/tangming2005) for his encouragement and the valuable knowledge he provided through various online platforms.
+- I would like to acknowledge [Dr. Ming (Tommy) Tang](https://x.com/tangming2005) for his encouragement and the valuable knowledge he provided through various online platforms.

 - I would like to thank [Xiaole Shirley Liu](https://liulab-dfci.github.io/).
 I'm not personally known her; however, STAT115 (a Harvard course) helped me love the basic principles of understanding epigenetics and computational analysis.
 I started learning Unix according to STAT115's first lab without knowing what it was and how it would help me in computational biology.
 Two years later, I have my website and can do many things related to computational biology.